Boy Scouts of America v. Dale: Majority opinion

-However, to determine whether a group is protected by the First Amendment's expressive associational right, it must first be determined whether the group engages in "expressive association."
-After reviewing the Scout Oath and Scout Law the court decided that the general mission of the Boy Scouts is clear—it is "to instill values in young people".
-The Boy Scouts seek to instill these values by having its adult leaders spend time with the youth members, instructing and engaging them in activities like camping, fishing, etc. During the time spent with the youth members, the Scoutmasters and assistant Scoutmasters inculcate them with the Boy Scouts' values—both expressly and by example.
-An association that seeks to transmit such a system of values engages in expressive activity.
+To determine whether a group is protected by the First Amendment's expressive associational right, it must first be determined whether the group engages in "expressive association."
+After a de novo review of the factual record, including the Scout Oath and Scout Law, the court decided that the general mission of the Boy Scouts was clear—"to instill values in young people"—an expressive activity protected by the First Amendment.